 Here you'll find all the people who are working hard to make the Swiss Alps 100 possible year after year.
 We are all very passionate ultramarathon runners and we create this event for the love of this crazy sport.

 Jakob grew up in the Swiss Alps in Switzerland literally next to the Swiss Alps 100 course.
 He moved to the US in 1998.
-He always missed the alps and because of that organized the Swiss Alps 100 to allow runners from all over the world to experience the Swiss Alps paradise.
-He gained a lot of experiences directing an ultra marathon by being a co-RD for the famous 5th oldest 100-miler in the USA the Angeles Crest 100.
+He always missed the Alps and because of that organized the Swiss Alps 100 to allow runners from all over the world to experience the Swiss Alps paradise.
+He gained a lot of experiences directing an ultra marathon by being a co-RD and 50% owner of the famous 5th oldest 100-miler in the USA the Angeles Crest 100.

 He is an avid runner who started running in 2005.
 Since then he completed over 200 races including 70 marathons, 45 50Ks, 14 50-miler, 4 100K, 26 100-miler, and one 144-miler (twice around Lake Tahoe in California).
 In Switzerland, he so far has run the Aletsch half-marathon, the Zürcher marathon, the Swiss City Luzerner marathon, the Zermatter marathon, and the Zermatter ultramarathon.